Becky Lamont, M.Ed., BCBA

 Becky has focused on improving educational outcomes for children and students birth – 21 years old, specializing in delivering best practices to individuals on the autism spectrum and related disorders.
 Becky has extensive knowledge on how to design and create quality ABA programs for individuals with ASD in schools while aligning common core and alternative curriculums.
 Becky excels training staff in schools and agencies as well as parents regarding the effective treatment of learners with autism.
 In addition to serving children with disabilities in public schools, she is also well versed in early intervention services, home based therapy, and navigating the educational road map.
 Becky is a graduate of Auburn University and Vanderbilt University where she received a Bachelor of Science and Master of Education in early childhood special education respectively.
 Becky also completed the Applied Behavior Analysis program from George Mason University and received a graduate certificate in Educational Leadership from The University of Virginia.

-Pathways is made up of a talented team of over 50 highly qualified Board Certified Behavior Analysts (BCBA), Board Certified Assistant Behavior Analysts (BCaBA), Registered Behavior Technicians (RBT), and behavior therapists.
+Pathways is made up of a talented team of highly qualified Board Certified Behavior Analysts (BCBA), Board Certified Assistant Behavior Analysts (BCaBA), Registered Behavior Technicians (RBT), and behavior therapists.

 Board Certified Behavior Analyst (BCBA) are credentialed through the governing agency, the Behavior Analyst Certification Board (BACB®).
 BCBA’s must hold a Master’s Degree in Psychology or Education or a related field.
 BCBA’s serve many roles to include designing programs for treatment, analyzing and interpreting data, designing specific treatment protocols and interventions, training staff on implementation, supervising aspiring BCBA’s, and supervising and managing direct service staff.